MoonPoet/xaprb-src/content/blog/2006/find-contiguous-ranges-with-sql.md

 ---
 In an earlier article I discussed how to [find missing members in a sequence with SQL](/blog/2005/12/06/find-missing-numbers-in-a-sequence-with-sql/).
 In this article I'll do the reverse: demonstrate how to find the start and end point of each contiguous range.

-### Motivation

-Someone posted a comment on the article linked above, asking how to do this.
-At least, that's what I think the question was; I might be misinterpreting it.
-I considered replying in the comments on that article, but decided it should go in its own article instead.

 I'll use the same sample data as in the earlier article: a sequence of integers from 1 to 20, with the numbers 5, 11, 12, 13, and 14 missing.
 I'll also delete the value 7, so 6 is a range of length 1.
 The desired answer is

 | start | end |